0xWILL225/avoid-everything/README.md

 # Fork: Avoid Everything (WIP)

 I had some trouble using the original project, so I made this fork to fix the issues with the code and make a more stable development container for the project that anyone can use.
 I added my own fork of robofin package as a submodule, so that I could edit its contents to make it more general, not specific to the Franka Panda robot, for which the fishbotics project is currently adapted.
 I might add the atob project as a submodule as well.
-Because robofin it is currently a submodule, I needed to prepend all robofin imports with `robofin.`, otherwise `pylint` and `pyright` would refuse to stop complaining.
-I don't plan for this change to be permanent.
-It will just be like this until the forks for robofin and perhaps also atob are finished and i do not need them as submodules any more.

 ### Spherification